danomatika/ofxPd/README.md

 You just upgraded to macOS 10.9 and Xcode 5 right?
 The default compiler is now LLVM and you need to rebuild your Xcode project files so OF will build correctly.
 Use the ProjectGenerator in the OF 0.8.0 download to regenerate the project:

-* choose the _parent folder_ of your project folder
+* Choose the _parent folder_ of your project folder
-* set the name of the project
+* Set the name of the project
-* add ofxPd as an add-on
+* Add ofxPd as an add-on
-* hit generate
+* Hit generate

 Also note, currently the PG doesn't seem to set the C Flags correctly, so you might have to add them manually.
 See "Adding ofxPd to an Existing Project" on how to do this.